SAHIL511-JJ/QuizBeat-/README.md

-# StudyQuiz - AI-Powered Quiz Platform
+# QuizBeat - AI-Powered Quiz Platform

 A comprehensive web application for students to upload textbooks, generate AI quizzes, and participate in Kahoot-like multiplayer quiz competitions.